ChiaHsuan/Notes/README.md

 # my code snippets
-A repo for recording what I wrote, organize what you have done is so important
+A repo for recording code settings